JGCRI/emissions_mip/docs/Emissions-MIP_Guide_Part2.md

 ### GEOS
 This section includes the entire routine needed to modify any given set of GEOS model files.

-Change the names from SUexp# to the respective scenario name:
+Changes the names from SUexp# to the respective scenario name (each number has a respective scenario it is associated with):
 ```
 for f in aerocom3_GEOS-i33p2_Emission-MIP-SUexp/*; do mv "$f" $(echo "$f" | sed 's/^aerocom3_GEOS-i33p2_Emission-MIP-SUexp/aerocom3_GEOS-i33p2_Emission-MIP-base_/g'); done
 for f in aerocom3_GEOS-i33p2_Emission-MIP-SUexp_base*; do mv "$f" $(echo "$f" | sed 's/^aerocom3_GEOS-i33p2_Emission-MIP-SUexp_base/aerocom3_GEOS-i33p2_Emission-MIP-base_/g'); done